Christopher A. Wall, MD

 Board Certification: Adult Psychiatry and Child and Adolescent Psychiatry

 Dr. Wall received his medical degree from the University of North Dakota in 2000 and completed his Adult Psychiatric training at Mayo Clinic.
 He completed a subsequent fellowship in Child and Adolescent Psychiatry at Mayo Clinic and joined the permanent staff in 2005.
-Since joining the staff, his clinical work has been focused on the evaluation and treatment of severe mood, anxiety and psychotic disorders in children and adolescents.
+While at Mayo Clinic, his clinical and research work focused on the evaluation and treatment of severe mood, anxiety, and eating disorders in children and adolescents.

 SPECIAL CLINICAL INTERESTS